 Students seeking the RDN (registered dietitian nutritionist) credential may be able to combine this with PhD or MS biochemistry/physiology or applied/community nutrition options.
-For more information, consult with the Graduate Program Director.
+For more information, see https://nutrition.rutgers.edu/graduate/ms-dietetics-option/ and consult with the NSGP Director or Co-Directors.